rphii/c-file-tagger/README.md

 ## Adding Tags

-By default it looks for a file in `$HOME/.config/cft/tags.cft`.
+By default no input nor output file is provided.
+Tag files have to end in `.cft`.

-The file format is basically a `.csv`.
+The file format is similar to that of a `.csv`.
 The first entry is a file name (or anything you want, basically, doesn't have to be a file) and the rest are all tags associated with said file.

-It is possible to specify the use of **one** different **main file**:
+It is possible to specify the use of **one output file**:

-    cft --file some/other/file
+    cft --output some/output/file.cft
-    cft -f some/other/file
+    cft -o some/output/file.cft

 One can also specify **multiple** additional input files alongside the main file:

-    cft --input path/file-A --input path/file-B
+    cft --input path/file-A.cft --input path/file-B.cft
-    cft -ii path/file-A path/file-B
+    cft -ii path/file-A.cft path/file-B.cft
+    cft --input ~/some/directory --recursive      # searches all files ending in *.cft recursively cft -ir ~/some/directory

 It is also possible to merge tag files.
-The sources are `--input` and it will merge into `--file`.
+The sources are `--input` and it will merge into `--output`.

-    cft --merge -ii path/file-A path/file-B     # merge into default file cft --merge -fii path/output path/file-A path/file-B
+    cft --merge -ii path/file-A.cft path/file-B.cft     # merge into default file cft --merge -oii path/output.cft path/file-A.cft path/file-B.cft

+If one has filenames in their tags file, one can let **cft** expand the paths using `--expand`.

+    cft --input tags.cft --expand --list-files
+    cft -ieL tags.cft

+    # this will expand based on the following rules
+    filename    -> prepend directory of tags file, starting from root ~/filename  -> replace ~ with home directory ../filename -> prepend directory of tags file, starting from root. any '..' will also get replaced /filename   -> since already at root, do nothing (will still treat '..')

 ## About Tags